Doxuno

 CONFIDENTIALITY

 During the term of this Agreement and at all times thereafter, the Contractor shall hold in strict confidence all non-public information of the Client ("Confidential Information"), including business plans, client lists, financial data, technical specifications, trade secrets, and proprietary methods.
-The Contractor shall not disclose Confidential Information to any third party or use it for any purpose other than performing the Services without prior written consent.
+The Contractor shall not disclose Confidential Information to any third party or use it for any purpose other than performing the Services without the Client's prior written consent.
 Upon termination, the Contractor shall promptly return or certifiably destroy all Confidential Information in any form.
-This obligation is additional to, and not in derogation of, any obligations under the Privacy Act 1988 (Cth).
+This obligation is in addition to (and not in derogation of) the Contractor's obligations under the Privacy Act 1988 (Cth) and the Protected Disclosures clause above.

 NON-SOLICITATION

 During the term of this Agreement and for a period of twelve (12) months following its termination, the Contractor shall not, directly or indirectly, solicit, recruit, or attempt to recruit any employee, contractor, or client of the Client with whom the Contractor had material contact in connection with this Agreement.
-Australian courts assess non-solicitation clauses for reasonableness of scope and duration; this clause is intended to be reasonable and enforceable and may be read down to the maximum enforceable extent.
+Australian courts assess non-solicitation clauses for reasonableness of scope and duration; this clause is intended to be reasonable and enforceable and shall be read down to the maximum enforceable extent under section 4 of the Restraints of Trade Act 1976 (NSW) and equivalent State or Territory law.

 RESTRAINT OF TRADE

 During the term of this Agreement and for 6 months following termination, the Contractor shall not engage, directly or indirectly, in any business activity that directly competes with the Client's business within the State of Queensland.
-The parties acknowledge that Australian courts (including under the Restraints of Trade Act 1976 (NSW) and equivalent state legislation) will assess restraint clauses for reasonableness of geographic scope, temporal extent, and subject matter.
+The parties acknowledge that Australian courts (including under the Restraints of Trade Act 1976 (NSW) and equivalent State legislation) will assess restraint clauses for reasonableness of geographic scope, temporal extent, and subject matter, and that contractor restraints are generally more readily enforced than employee restraints.
 This clause shall be read down to the maximum extent enforceable by a court.
-The Client acknowledges that each combination of geographic and temporal limitation constitutes a separate and independent restraint.
+The parties acknowledge that each combination of geographic and temporal limitation constitutes a separate and independent restraint, and the unenforceability of one shall not affect the others.

 DISPUTE RESOLUTION

-Any dispute arising out of or in connection with this Agreement shall first be referred to good faith negotiation between senior representatives for 15 business days.
-If unresolved, the dispute shall be referred to mediation administered by the Australian Disputes Centre or a mutually agreed mediator in Queensland.
+Any dispute arising out of or in connection with this Agreement shall first be referred to good-faith negotiation between senior representatives for 15 business days.
+If unresolved, the dispute shall be referred to mediation administered by the Australian Disputes Centre (ADC) or a mutually agreed mediator in the capital city of Queensland.
 If mediation fails within 30 days of referral, either party may commence proceedings in the courts of Queensland.
 Nothing prevents either party from seeking urgent interlocutory relief at any time.

 GOVERNING LAW

-This Agreement is governed by and construed in accordance with the laws of the State of Queensland and, where applicable, the laws of the Commonwealth of Australia, including the Fair Work Act 2009 (Cth), the Independent Contractors Act 2006 (Cth), and the Privacy Act 1988 (Cth).
+This Agreement is governed by and construed in accordance with the laws of the State or Territory of Queensland and, where applicable, the laws of the Commonwealth of Australia, including the Fair Work Act 2009 (Cth) (as amended by the Fair Work Legislation Amendment (Closing Loopholes No. 2) Act 2024 (Cth)), the Independent Contractors Act 2006 (Cth), the Privacy Act 1988 (Cth) and the Australian Consumer Law.
+Each party submits to the non-exclusive jurisdiction of the courts of Queensland.

 GENERAL PROVISIONS